gtaws/ProtectWithWAF/labPrep/LabPrep.md

 ![](.//media/image14.png)

-6. Enter passwords for the following credentials:
+6. Enter passwords for the following credentials.
+Passwords should be at least 8 characters long:

     d.
 RDS instance master password